UNCSRP/Predicting-Arsenic-and-Manganese-Contamination-in-Private-Well-Water-with-Machine-Learning-An-Integ/README.md

 - Using random forest to impute the predictor variables and Quantile Regression Imputation of Left-Censored Data (QRILC) to impute each metal concentration

 # 2. iAs/Mn Contamination Mapping (Figure 1)
-- Viusalizing iAs/Mn contamination by census tract in Union County, NC
+- Visualizing iAs/Mn contamination by census tract in Union County, NC

 # 3. Metal Prediction (Table 2 & 4, Table S1 & S2)
 - Predicting arsenic and manganese contamination based on well data using supervised ML (random forest and support vector machine (SVM))